About the Symposium

 It will be of interest to early career persons and professionals, policy professionals, those working in regional and international agencies, financial institutions, government and non-governmental organisations, development agencies, education and academia.

 The Call for Papers is now open!
-In this first stage of the submission process, you are invited to submit a 500-word abstract by July 31st, 2020.
+In this first stage of the submission process, you are invited to submit a 500-word abstract by August 31st, 2020 (midnight AST).

 A Look at the Full Submission Process

 Deadline for submission of abstracts for papers - August 31st, 2020

 Notification of acceptance of abstract - October 5th, 2020

 Deadline for submission of full paper - December 4th, 2020

 Invitation to participate in roundtable discussions - December 18th, 2020